 Spaces of Exchange features a conversation between two arts professionals, with one moderator.
 No two participants will be based in the same area - the idea of this project to generate conversations between art professionals who have different physical, experiential, psychological backgrounds.
 Conversations will revolve around topics related to “Chineseness”, the notion of being Chinese in different sociopolitical and geographical settings, and relevant contemporary issues in the Chinese Diaspora creative community.

 For SE’s inaugural session, Furen Dai, Catalina Ouyang, and Jacqueline Kok explore revisionist capabilities of historical narratives including myths and legends.
 The discussion considers how both artists cite these stories whilst navigating in and beyond established structures across generations and geographies: Dai's interest in languages has led her to Nüshu, a secret language created in China to defy patriarchal society, while Ouyang turns to folklore as a source of counternarratives, new spatio-temporal formations, and spiritual surrogates.

 7 OCTOBER 2020

-For SE’s second session, Rose Mary, Jia Sung and Jacqueline Kok will delve into the meaning of gender within and beyond the international Chinese context.
-The discussion will unpack how both artists channel, appropriate and hijack these definitions in their work and consider the implications behind such acts.
+For SE’s second session, Rose Mary, Jia Sung and Jacqueline Kok delve into the meaning of gender within and beyond the international Chinese context.
+The discussion unpacks how both artists channel, appropriate and hijack these definitions in their work and consider the implications behind such acts.